sanjaysaini1/RepData_PeerAssessment1/PA1_template.md

 Number of missing values in the data are 2304.

 ### Create new data with missing values replaced by average number of steps per interval accross all days

+We are creating  replacing the missing values witht the average number of steps per interval accross all days

 ```r
 newdata<-data.frame()